On the charged boson gas model as a theory of high Tc superconductivity: Detection of bound electrons

 (2) The possibility is not significantly suppressed that the two electrons from a decay may be in the same spin state. \end{quote}

-In fact the second assumption might appear more suspicious since the two electrons in a bound state must have spin states opposite to each other as fermions of the same species.
-Therefore if both (1, 2) above are satisfied it will be a surprise by itself and will be an important information regarding the structure of the bound 2-electron system.
-The resonance energy is expected to be higher than when the spins are opposite but in the same scale.
-This is because the increase in the binding energy due to the same spin is expected to be not too large since the size of the bound pair is larger than the atomic scale almost by one order of magnitude.
+In fact the second assumption might appear impossible; the two electrons in a bound state are expected to have spin states opposite to each other as fermions of the same species.
+Therefore if both (1, 2) above are satisfied it will be a surprise by itself and in fact will imply the two electrons in the bound state are different from each other in some way.
+The binding energy of the pair with the same spin is expected to be greater by a small value than the bound pair with the opposite spin.
+The reason why we expect the difference to be small is that the size of the bound pair is larger than the atomic scale by an order.

 The vanishing of the noise can be achieved as follows: Assume we have arranged the two beams so that they are polarized respectively upward and downward when the $z$-axis is chosen perpendicular to the beams.
 Then we concentrate on the events in which the electrons are scattered off elastically and perpendicularly to the beams.
 Furthermore let us choose the beam line as the $x$-axis.
 Then in addition we consider only the case when both scattered electrons are in spin up (or down) state with respect to the $x$-axis.
 Then the contribution of usual scattering to this event should vanish.
 In fact this vanishing will be achieved even when both of the beams are polarized upward (or downward) with respect to the $x$-axis, which illustrates somewhat dramatically the fact that spin is not conserved in scattering of identical fermions.